 The brake pedal is located on the right floorboard.

-Press the pedal with your foot to apply the brake to all three wheels.
+Press it down to operate.
+This pedal brakes all three wheels.

-NOTICE When riding, make sure not to lay your foot on brake pedal.
+NOTICE When riding, make sure not to lean your foot on brake pedal.
 Otherwise, the engine management will activate the limp home mode to protect the braking system.

-- 1. Brake pedal - 2.
-Floorboard
+Brake pedal Floorboard